kosmas-valianos/gcloudfilter/README.md

 ## Usage
 Check the unit tests of `FilterProjects()`

-## Caveats - Not supported yet
+## Caveats
-1. Parentheses to group expressions like `(labels.color="red" OR parent.id:123.4) OR name:HOWL`
+1. Parentheses to group expressions like `(labels.color="red" OR parent.id:123.4) OR name:HOWL` are not supported yet
-2. Conjunction to have lower precedence than OR